 Communion is a traditional Presbyterian sacrament, served by Elders or Deacons, to communicants at their pews during our 9 AM worship service.

-This Celebration of the Lord’s Supper will be served on these dates for 2013:
+The Celebration of the Lord’s Supper will be served at the Traditional 9:00 AM Service on these dates for 2016:

 The Iona Community, founded in 1938, is an ecumenical Christian community of men and women from different walks of life and different traditions in the Christian church.
 Its headquarters are in Glasgow, Scotland, but its main activities take place on the island of Iona.